 The second option is where you generate a special link to the document, and all those who have the link can access and edit the document.

-There are specific settings however, where you can edit who can only view, edit, print or share the file.
+There are specific settings, however, where you can edit who can only view, edit, print, or share the file.

 Simply click the option that suits you the best.
-The Blue ticks on the left indicate selection of the particular option.
+The Blue ticks on the left indicate the selection of the particular option.

 Once satisfied with the selection click Done for the email ids that are entered.
 In case you choose to have a link to the document, click copy link.
 This link can then be pasted in an email, or it can be sent as a text message or using messaging applications link WhatsApp or telegram.

-Finally, when you are satisfied by how the newsletter looks after the Google docs template has been edited.
+Finally, when you are satisfied with how the newsletter looks after the Google docs template has been edited.
 You can share it with members of the organization, your college, or anyone on the recipient’s list.

 Use the following methods to send newsletters